UniStuttgart-VISUS/megamol/plugins/gui/README.md

     * Hold `Shift` + `Left Click` on modules you additionally want to select/deselect to/from current selection.
 * `Module`
     * Main View `Radio Button`: Toggle main view flag (only available for view modules).
-    * Parameter `Arrow Button`: Show/Hide *Module Parameters* in small window sticked to module.
+    * Parameter `Arrow Button`: Show/Hide *Module Parameters* in small window stuck to the module.
     * Context Menu (`Right Click`)
         * Delete (Alternative: Select with `Left Click` an press `Delete`)
         * Layout (Only available when multiple modules are selected)